2,5-Dimethoxy-4-methylamphetamine

-2,5-Dimethoxy-4-methylamphetamine (DOM), also known as STP (standing for "Serenity, Tranquility, and Peace" and/or other phrases), is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
-It is generally taken orally.
+2,5-Dimethoxy-4-methylamphetamine (DOM), also known as STP (standing for "Serenity, Tranquility, and Peace" and other phrases), is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+It has stimulant and antidepressant-like effects at low doses and hallucinogenic effects at higher doses.
+The drug can have a very slow onset and long duration, with its duration possibly being up to a few days at high doses.
+It is usually taken orally.